takeller/Code-Challenges/README.md

 #### The purpose of this repo is to organize code challenges I complete.
-Each challenge with have the original problem statement, a link to the test file, and a link to my solution.
+Challenges will have the original problem statement, a link to the test file, and a link to my solution.

 <details>
   <summary>Directions Reducer</summary>